Is a stepfather still a father? Court says yes, handing Seattle woman a win

 “Here the company argues that once your parents divorced, you are no longer a stepchild,” Price said.
 “But the court is saying, ‘Yes, you are.’
 This is another way the law will recognize a substantial paternal relationship.”

-Deidre Bowen, a family law professor at Seattle University, believes Elementis underestimated the bond between Leren and LeFebvre.
+Deirdre Bowen, a family law professor at Seattle University, believes Elementis underestimated the bond between Leren and LeFebvre.

 “Their theory was that they would only give the payout to someone who is actually harmed by the loss of the father, and that your stepdaughter is not your daughter, so she can’t be harmed,” she said.
 “But she is affected.
 It should be a no-brainer.”

-Note: CORRECTION: An earlier version of this story misspelled Seattle University family law professor Deirdre Bowen’s name.